If you have cancer, or wish to avoid it (and I think that includes 100% of the population, right?), this may interest you.

-1) Sugar feeds cancer.
-We know that cancer requires ten to twenty times more sugar than healthy tissue to produce the same amount of energy.
-Interesting side-note: most cancer cells have significantly more insulin receptors than their healthy counterparts.
+1) Does sugar really feed cancer?
+Well, we know that cancer requires ten to twenty times more sugar than healthy tissue to produce the same amount of energy.
+Red flag.
+Most cancer cells have significantly more insulin receptors than their healthy counterparts.
+Second red flag.

-Healthy cells prefer glucose, but most do not require it as a fuel source.
-On the other hand, cancer cells require glucose and/or certain amino acids to produce energy, according to Thomas Seyfried, scientist and author of the book, Cancer as a Metabolic Disease.
+It’s important to understand that most healthy cells do not require glucose as a fuel source.
+On the other hand, cancer cells need glucose and/or certain amino acids, according to Thomas Seyfried, author of the book, Cancer as a Metabolic Disease.

-Want to keep your cancer happy and well-fed?
-Just eat plenty of processed carbs.
+Do you want to keep your cancer happy and well-fed?
+Just eat plenty of processed carbs and refined sugar.

 4) Many of us have a hard time digesting wheat and similar grains effectively.
 In some people this leads to conditions like celiac, and in other people, eating wheat may interfere with digestion on a sub-clinical level.
 William Davis, MD wrote an entire book about this.

-5) Processed sugar has been linked to significant decrease in immune cell function for several hours after consumption.
-If your immune system is trying to fight cancer, don’t get in its way.
-For someone taking chemo or using radiation, this becomes especially important since those therapies suppress the immune system.
+5) Processed sugar has been linked to significant decrease in immune function for several hours after consumption.
+If your immune system is trying to fight cancer, don’t get in its way!
+If you are taking chemo or using radiation therapy, this becomes especially important since those therapies also suppress the immune system.

 6) Opportunity Cost: Every time we fill up on processed garbage, we’re missing an opportunity to fill up on real food.
 Over time, this depletes our body of energy and nutrients.
 With each meal, we choose whether to support disease or support health.